wizelineacademy/github-actions-tutorial/tutorials/03-reusing-actions/reuse-actions.md

-# Traditional CI GitHub Actions
+# GitHub Actions - Reusing your actions

 ## Introduction

-The following example shows you how GitHub Actions jobs help you setup a CI workflow
+The following example shows you how GitHub Actions can be reused from the marketplace

 ## Creating your first CI workflow